Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

 Project - Practical 50 3~4 Exam Period HOURS= 50 hours CW2 will design a speculative conceptual artefact and associated design fiction.
-You will be asked to research & report on topics central to the module, supplementing course materials with your own findings from relevant literature, and design theory.
-You will be encouraged to creatively express the project output in the form of a speculative conceptual artefact as a deliverable that displays critical understanding of an unmet need by a selected demographic.
+Students will be asked to research & report on a topic central to the module, supplementing course materials with their own findings from relevant literature, and design theory.
+Students will be encouraged to creatively express the project output in the form of a speculative conceptual artefact as a deliverable that displays critical understanding of an unmet need by a selected demographic.
+Students will be expected to present their project during a 5 minute oral presentation and are allowed a maximum of 10 supplementary appendix slides to ensure all aspects included in the assessment brief are covered.

 Component 1 subtotal: 50